CLSA cuts oil stocks, says fuel price rally overdone

-Reuters Market Eye - CLSA downgrades Oil and Natural Gas Corp(ONGC.NS) to "underperform" from "outperform".
-The brokerage also cuts Indian Oil Corp (IOC.NS) and Hindustan Petroleum Corp (HPCL.NS) to "sell" from "underperform".
+Reuters Market Eye - CLSA downgrades ONGC to "underperform" from "outperform".
+The brokerage also cuts IOC and HPCL to "sell" from "underperform".

 CLSA says the rally in these state-owned stocks on the back of hopes for a hike in fuel prices is overdone, given any "sweeping" changes to pricing would be hard to implement in a "very busy" political calendar in 2013.